Training Descriptions

 Issues Based NEPA - IBNEPA

 Concern that compliance with NEPA is too time consuming and results in lengthy environmental documents has been around for decades.
-To address this concern, some Federal agencies have begun to develop issued-based NEPA analyses.
-This workshop is designed to help NEPA practitioners understand how to undertake an issued-based analysis that will help them emphasize important environmental issues, determine reasonable alternatives, and focus technical analyses.
+To address this concern, some Federal agencies have begun to develop issue-based NEPA analyses.
+This workshop is designed to help NEPA practitioners understand how to undertake an issue-based analysis that will help them emphasize important environmental issues, determine reasonable alternatives, and focus technical analyses.
 A range of best practices for focusing the analysis includes using scoping to identify issues, integrating issues into the purpose of the action, generating and streamlining alternatives to address issues, and focusing the analyses on issues.
 The workshop also evaluates options for organizing NEPA documents around issues.
-The workshop draws on information from CEQ regulations and guidance, NEPA case law, and additional guidance from agencies and CEQ for developing issue-based analyses.
+The workshop draws on NEPA case law, agency guidance, and other best practices for developing issue-based analyses.

 Managing NEPA Projects & Teams - MNPT